Leveraging Ensembles and Self-Supervised Learning for Fully-Unsupervised Person Re-Identification and Text Authorship Attribution: Related Work

 Other works assume that only person bounding boxes are available.
 These are considered fully unsupervised.
 ABMT~\cite{chen2020enhancing} relies on source pre-training, but the authors also present results when no prior knowledge is considered.
 SpCL~\cite{ge2020self} proposes a self-paced strategy that introduces metrics to measure cluster reliability: cluster independence and cluster compactness.
 If both are higher than predefined thresholds, the cluster is kept within the feature space.
-They also minimize the loss function considering cluster centroids and feature samples stored in feature memory.
+They also minimize the loss function considering cluster centroids and samples stored in feature memory.
 RLCC~\cite{zhang2021refining} refines clusters by a consensus among iterations.
 Pseudo-labels on a certain iteration are created by considering the ones generated on a previous iteration, keeping the training stable.
+CACL~\cite{li2022cluster} proposes a strategy to suppress the dominant colors on images, providing a more robust feature description, and a novel pseudo-label refinement method.
+ISE~\cite{zhang2022implicit} synthesizes novel feature examples from real ones to refine the sample distribution, aiming to generate clusters with a higher true positive rate, as well as avoiding subdivision of the samples from the same identity in different clusters.
+PPLR~\cite{cho2022part} employs a part-based model that creates feature spaces from different parts of the feature map.
+In each one, they calculate the nearest neighbors of each sample and propose a cross-agreement metric to refine the proposed pseudo-labels.

-Compared to such methods, our pipeline also does not rely on any extra information, requiring only the bounding boxes of the people in the dataset; therefore, it best fits this last category of methods.
+Compared to such methods, our method also does not rely on any extra information, requiring only the bounding boxes of the people in the dataset; therefore, it best fits this last category of methods.
 Nonetheless, prior art often relies on clustering methods with manually chosen optimal hyper-parameter values, which might be impractical when working with unlabeled datasets.
 Our method differs from the rest by proposing a clustering criterion, which alleviates the burden of choosing optimal hyper-parameters.

+We summarize the pros and cons from the main Unsupervised Person Re-Identification works in Table~\ref{tab:comparison_prior_art}.
+The main advantage of our method is that it operates in a fully-unsupervised scenario without relying on dataset-specific clustering hyper-parameter tuning.
+It leverages ensemble-based feature spaces and clustering, and it is the only one that has been designed for multiple modalities (images and text).